cran/optimLanduse/README.md

 previously in a couple of studies, with some examples to be found in the [Literature](#6-literature) section.
-The methodological background of the approach can, e.g., be found in Knoke et al. (2016) and Husmann et al. (n.d.).
-We here refer to the nomenclature of Husmann et al. (n.d.).
+The methodological background of the approach can, e.g., be found in Knoke et al. (2016) and Husmann et al. (2022).
+We here refer to the nomenclature of Husmann et al. (2022).
 The package opens the approach of Knoke et al. (2016) to the community of landscape planners and provides opportunities for systematic or batch applications.
-To further enhance this, we have designed a shiny dashboard for the package to get a brief idea of its functionalities and to faciliate the usage of the package, see
+To further enhance this, we have designed a shiny dashboard for the package to get a brief idea of its functionalities and to facilitate the usage of the package, see
 <http://rshiny.gwdg.de/apps/optimLanduse/>.
 The current package version
 optimizes land-cover compositions, but aspects of configuration may be added in the future.